Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions

-{\it $J/\psi$ Regeneration}.-- To compute the $p_T$-dependence of the regeneration component, we employ the resonance recombination model (RRM)~\cite{Ravagli:2007xx}, which is a 4-momentum conserving hadronization model based on the Boltzmann equation that recovers the correct equilibrium distribution of the produced hadron if the underlying quark distributions are in equilibrium (which also holds for the situation of moving media~\cite{He:2011qa}, including the $v_2$).
-In its current implementation, the RRM does not predict the absolute norm of the produced hadrons.
-Therefore, we take recourse to our previous transport calculations for 3-momentum integrated $\Psi$ yields.
+{\it $J/\psi$ Regeneration}.-- We compute the $p_T$-dependence of the regeneration component using the resonance recombination model (RRM)~\cite{Ravagli:2007xx}, which is a 4-momentum conserving hadronization model based on the Boltzmann equation that recovers the correct equilibrium distribution of the produced hadron if the underlying quark distributions are in equilibrium (also for moving media~\cite{He:2011qa}, including the $v_2$).
+In its current implementation on a hydrodynamic hypersurface, the RRM does not predict the absolute norm of the produced hadrons.
+Therefore, we take recourse to our previous transport calculations for 3-momentum integrated $\Psi$ yields (with a $pp$ charm cross section of $d\sigma_{c\bar c}/dy$=0.76\,mb based on recent ALICE data~\cite{ALICE:2021dhb} extrapolated to forward-$y$ using pQCD FONLL calculations; an analysis of the uncertainty in this input for our results will be reported elsewhere).
 These are obtained from solving the kinetic-rate equation,

-in an expanding fireball medium, where the equilibrium limit, $N_{\Psi}^{\rm eq}(T)$, follows from relative chemical equilibrium of the time-evolving charm content of the system ($c$-quarks in the QGP and charm hadrons in the hadronic phase, with total charm-quark number conserved).
-The inelastic reaction rates, $\Gamma_{\Psi}$, are the same as used for the suppression calculation discussed above~\cite{Du:2015wha}.
-Based on detailed balance, we can then utilize the regeneration yield of the rate equation to normalize the RRM yields.
+in an expanding fireball medium, where the equilibrium limit, $N_{\Psi}^{\rm eq}(T)$, follows from relative chemical equilibrium of the time-evolving charm content of the system ($c$-quarks in the quark-gluon plasma (QGP) and charm hadrons in hadronic matter, with total $c\bar{c}$ number conserved).
+With the same inelastic reaction rates, $\Gamma_{\Psi}$, as used for the suppression calculation discussed above~\cite{Du:2015wha}, we can utilize detailed balance to normalize the RRM yield to the regeneration yield of the rate equation.